Chelsea F.C.–Leeds United F.C. rivalry: 1980–present

-The clubs did not meet in the league after Leeds' relegation from the Premier League in the 2003–04 season until Leeds' promotion from the EFL Championship in the 2019-20 season.
-Their last meeting took place on 15 May 2004, with Chelsea winning 1–0.
-The animosity between the clubs has still been expressed in the hostility of Leeds fans to the club being taken over by former Chelsea owner and chairman Ken Bates, and to the appointment of former Chelsea captain Dennis Wise as manager in 2006, resulting in chants like "Get the Chelsea out of Leeds."
-Gus Poyet, another former Chelsea player who served as Wise's assistant at Leeds, later commented that "The fans didn't want us there because of the rivalry with Chelsea."
+The clubs did not meet in the league after Leeds's relegation from the Premier League in the 2003–04 season until their promotion from the EFL Championship in the 2019–20.
+Their last meeting before this period took place on 15 May 2004, with Chelsea winning 1–0.
+The animosity between the clubs was still expressed in the hostility of Leeds fans to the club being taken over by former Chelsea owner and chairman Ken Bates, and to the appointment of former Chelsea captain Dennis Wise as manager in 2006, resulting in chants like "Get the Chelsea out of Leeds."
+Gus Poyet, another former Chelsea player who served as Wise's assistant at Leeds, later commented that "the fans didn't want us there because of the rivalry with Chelsea."

-The two were drawn to play each other in the League Cup in December 2012 at Elland Road, which was the first competitive meeting between them in eight years.
-After a goal by Leeds striker Luciano Becchio which put the West Yorkshire side ahead in the first half, Chelsea responded by scoring five in the second half, with the final score being 5–1 to Chelsea.
-Due to police concerns over potential crowd trouble, Chelsea were only allocated 3000 tickets rather than the usual 5000.
-The match drew a gate of 33,816, Leeds' highest attendance for two years.
+The clubs were drawn to play each other in the League Cup in December 2012 at Elland Road, which was the first competitive meeting between them in eight years.
+After a goal by Leeds striker Luciano Becchio which put the West Yorkshire side ahead in the first half, Chelsea responded by scoring five in the second half, to win 5–1.
+Due to police concerns over potential crowd trouble, Chelsea were allocated only 3000 tickets rather than the usual 5000.
+The match drew a gate of 33,816, Leeds's highest attendance for two years.

-The clubs met again in the 2020–21 Premier League season following Leeds’ promotion from the EFL Championship.
-The first match between them ended 3–1 to Chelsea, and the reverse fixture ended with a 0-0 draw at Elland Road.
+The clubs met again in the 2020–21 Premier League season following Leeds's promotion from the Championship.
+Their first match ended 3–1 to Chelsea, and the reverse fixture ended in a 0–0 draw at Elland Road.

-The two teams first encounter in the 2022-23 Premier League season was a 3-0 win to Leeds at Elland Road, the Yorkshire sides first win against Chelsea since 2002.
+The two teams' encounter in the 2022–23 Premier League ended in a 3–0 win to Leeds at Elland Road, their first win against Chelsea since 2002.